Content Management Systems (CMS)

 There are many CMS's available to choose from, and deciding which is the most suitable will largely depend on your website's requirements.
 Generally there will be some trade-off between the complexity of your requirements and the simplicity in using your chosen CMS.

 For example, if your website only requires a series of text based pages with a spattering of images, then you can opt for a simple, basic CMS that will be easy to use.
 However, if the requirements for your website include having individual member profiles, multiple blogs, video and audio uploads, a forum, an events calendar, and an e-commerce facility, then you'd choose a CMS capable of providing those facilities.
-Inevitably though, that CMS is going to be a little more complex to maintain.
+Inevitably though, that CMS is going to be a little more complex to use and maintain.

 Frieze Design has worked extensively with a number of different CMS's.
 So we can explain all the options open to you and advise on which CMS is best suited to your requirements.
 We will install and configure your chosen CMS for you, setting it up so as to allow you the least complex means to maintain your website.
 We'll then come to you and show you how to use it on your own set-up.